 Psalm (Read Ps 15:2-5)

 The psalm extols the life of justice, and, as we read it, we can see something of how Martha, in our Gospel, became misguided in her hospitality.
 The just man “thinks truth in his heart and slanders not with his tongue.”
-We remember the bitterness in Martha’s heart over the work she thought she undertook when Jesus visited her.
+We remember the bitterness in Martha’s heart over the work she undertook when Jesus visited her.
 It led to harsh words about both Jesus and her sister.
 This was not what His visit was supposed to do.
 She completely lost sight of the fact that Jesus was present in her own home.
 He called her back to reality, however.
 We can perhaps imagine Martha then wanting to sing with joy with the psalmist: “He who does justice will live in the presence of the Lord.”